 Then, it was lunchtime and the two other couples were sharing noodles.
 He didn’t get the memo and got something else.
 He leaned in and she got all excited and shy just for him to pull out her eyelid tape.
 Her reaction and the whole scene were HILARIOUS.

 The Oath of Love puts a lot of focus on family relationships as well.
 A big plotline is the relationship between Lin Zhi Xiao and her father.

-There’s a sense of formality there because she refers him to Teacher Lin instead of dad.
-By the way she calls him, you can already tell they might not have the warmest father-daughter relationship.
+There’s a sense of formality there because she refers him to Teacher Lin instead of Dad.
+By the way she calls him, you can already tell they do not have the warmest father-daughter relationship.

 The Oath of Love does an extremely good job of drawing you into the family storyline as well.

 The relationship Lin Zhi Xiao has with her parents is probably my favourite part of the series, which I’m surprised about.
 In most Chinese dramas, what captures my attention is the romance between the two leads.

 Her parents in the show gave a real family feel.
 The dad, in particular, was fantastic because I wholeheartedly believe he was the character.
 That’s when you know you picked the right actors for the job.